xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreProxy/README.md

 - Share a protocol with the real subject so that the proxy can be used anywhere the real subject is expected.

-- We can now add the analytics behavior to the proxy without changing the real subject, while still making use of its functionality.
+- We can now add the analytics behaviour to the proxy without changing the real subject, while still making use of its functionality.

 ```swift
 struct BagWithAnalyticsProxy: ProductManaging {